adrianHards/learning-rails/rails/search.md

   </div>
 </div>
 ```
 Finally we have the movie card partial, which we'll add a new stimulus controller to which we'll use to update a movie with AJAX.
 This will therefore involve a PATCH request.
-This will be performed via a simple form, which is initial hidden until the Bootstrap class d-none is removed via the displayForm action.
+This will be performed via a simple form, which is initially hidden until the Bootstrap class d-none is removed via the displayForm action.
+We add the target `card` to the movie-card, as this will be what is updated.
+An action that reveals the edit form.
+And an action when a user submits the form.

 ##### _movie_infos.html.erb
 ```html.erb